pierman1/real-time-web-final/readme.md

 ### 1 Project

 By using the Spotify API, I made it possible to share your playlists real-time with each other same with your artists.
-This allows the user to stay up to date with their friends music the new playlists of his or her friends.
+This allows the user to stay up-to-date with their friends music, and playlists of his or her friends.

 I also made it possible to gain additional information about the artists that you followed, their discription and genres.